 - the physical size required for the installation

 - necessary building modifications, which may need local council approval

 - the type of electrical switching and protection devices, cable sizes, inverter size and the overall reliability and compatibility of the various electrical components in the system

 - compatibility with an existing solar PV system or local electricity grid

 - whether the system will export electricity to the local grid to maximise tariff returns

 - a suitable emergency plan that the customer can manage.

-You should source reliable BESS components that are suitable to Australia's climate and only purchase from businesses that have product expertise, aftersales service, warranty, replacement components and ready access to spare parts.
+Source components that are suited to Australia’s climate and only buy from businesses that have product expertise, aftersales service, warranty, replacement components and ready access to spare parts.

-- any building codes applicable to batteries (national and local) and changes to floor loadings
+- any building codes that apply to batteries (national and local) and changes to floor loadings

 - how any electrolyte spills will be captured to avoid exposure to hazardous chemicals and damage to equipment or the environment